Two randomized multicenter controlled trials.

 VANISH-2

-VANISH-2 RCT studied 232 patients and showed only 3.4% of truncal veins required retreatment and 1 treatment is often all that’s needed to improve symptom and appearance of varicose veins.
+VANISH-2 RCT studied 232 patients and showed only 3.4% of truncal veins required retreatment and one treatment is often all that’s needed to improve symptoms and appearance of varicose veins.

 VANISH-1